 Texas Fishing-World Class Fresh and Saltwater Fishing

 Saltwater Texas bays are holding very well with the exception of Baffin Bay & the Upper Laguna Madre.
-2013 is turning out to be a great one for bay fishing for most of the Texas bays and we hope it can continue through the remainder of 2013.
-Offshore fishing is doing outstanding, again allowing for the windy spring and early summer conditions have allow for good fishing with the bigger fishing boats.
-The biggest concern with offshore fishing for 2013 is trying to adapt to the convoluted and misleading actions of the NMFS regarding Red Snapper and other species such as Amberjack, etc. Texas state waters out to 9 nautical miles will offer good fishing, but as most offshore charters fish in the Federal waters of 9 to 200 miles out, the NMFS has jurisdiction and T.O.O., along with everyone else has to wait until published dates are given for Red Snapper, Amberjack, and other species.
+2014 is turning out to be a great one for bay fishing for most of the Texas bays and we hope it can continue through the remainder of 2014.
+Offshore fishing is doing outstanding, again allowing for the windy spring and early summer, conditions have allow for good fishing with the bigger fishing boats.
+The biggest concern with offshore fishing for 2014 is trying to adapt to the convoluted and misleading actions of the NMFS regarding Red Snapper and other species such as Amberjack, etc. Texas state waters out to 9 nautical miles will offer good fishing, but as most offshore charters fish in the Federal waters of 9 to 200 miles out, the NMFS has jurisdiction and T.O.O., along with everyone else had to wait until published dates are given for Red Snapper, Amberjack, and other species.
 Regardless of the seasons and harvest limits posted by the NMFS, Texas offshore fishing for catching fish is shaping up to be a great year.
-You might be required to release most fish, but the action looks to be fantastic for the 2013 offshore scene in Texas.
-Update: Current NMFS Red Snapper Federal Season is June 1st through midnight June 28th, so 28 days to catch your two snapper limit.
-Plan a freshwater or saltwater charter, whether bay or offshore, for 2013 and let T.O.O. take care of everything regarding the charter planning while you take care of your own needs.
+You might be required to release most fish, but the action looks to be fantastic for the 2014 offshore scene in Texas.
+Update: Current NMFS Red Snapper Federal Season is June 1st through midnight June 8th, so 8 days to catch your two snapper limit per day.
+Plan a freshwater or saltwater charter, whether bay or offshore, for 2014 and let T.O.O. take care of everything regarding the charter planning while you take care of your own needs.

 Texas Freshwater Fishing Largemouth Bass Smallmouth Bass Striped Bass Hybrid Striped Bass White Bass White & Black Crappie Channel, Blue, & Yellow Catfsih Red Drum (Redfish) Alligator Gar